AguaClara/String-Digester/TricklingFilter_Final_Report.md

 consider centering figures and their captions
 </div>

 Trickling filters were heavily researched in the 1970's and 1980's but the industry witnessed a dramatic decline in literature in the years following.
-The wastewater research after 1980 switch to more energy intensive methods of treatment, like activated sludge.
+The wastewater research after 1980 switched to more energy intensive methods of treatment, like activated sludge.
 These processes have a higher removal efficiency, but require massive amounts of energy.
 One aspects that is central to AguaClara's mission is to use as little (or no) electricity.
 Therefore, a passive treatment like trickling filters only require the energy for water to make it to the top of the filter.
 This is especially important in regions where electricity is not available or consistent.
 The team believes with modern technologies and new information, trickling filters can achieve a high performance level.
 This can be done by improving by maximizing the utilization rates of the biofilm surface areas and nutrient removal performance for the system.
 The team strives to make significant technological improvements on industry-standard applications for the system.

 <div class="alert alert-block alert-danger">